influxdata/docs-v2/content/influxdb/v2.0/api-guide/client-libraries/nodejs/write.md

 5. Use the `writePoint()` method to write the point to your InfluxDB bucket.
    Finally, use the `close()` method to flush all pending writes.
-   The example logs the new data point followed by "WRITE FINISHED" to the terminal.
+   The example logs the new data point followed by "WRITE FINISHED" to stdout.

     ```js
     writeApi.writePoint(point1)